cloudmesh-community/fa18-523-61/project-report/report.md

 db = mydb.insert_many(mydict)
 ```

 The python script can be run multiple time to continously gather tweets.
 However, it is important that we don't collect the same tweets every time we run the script.
 Therefore, it is adviseable to create an index object after the initial connection to the MongoDb database and database table.
 This will ensure that each object is properly indexed and contains a unique ID field.
-Once the script is run subsequent times, there is an argument in place to check the ID field and ensure that duplicate tweets are not being added.
+Once the script is run subsequent times, an argument can be put in place to check the ID field and ensure that duplicate tweets are not being added.

 Twitter Data contained within the MongoDB database can be queried from within Python using specific command line arguments and functions from the pymongo library.
 The argument findone() will return the very first record in the database and will include every item associated with that record.
 With Twitter data, the findone() argument will return all of the components of the first tweet collected such as key, timestamp, description, user, etc. If you want to zero in on one specific item within the tweet, you can add some additional information to the findone() argument.
-For example,if I wanted to see the key of the first tweet, I would add 'key' to the findone() argument as findone.key().
+For example,if a user wanted to see the key of the first tweet, they would add 'key' to the findone() argument as findone.key().
 The argument needs to also contain the data collection that we are querying.

 To return all of the records in the database, a cursor object must be created in the python script that will allow the user to read and analyze all of the records within the collection [@www-blog-jlevente].
 A cursor can be created by setting up a find() argument within a collection.
 You can also limit the results by including a limit argument set to the desired number of records.